Indian diaspora: Southeast Asia

-European Colonial rule (to 1947)
+British Colonial rule (1612 to 1947)

 British Raj Indian indentured labourers in Trinidad and Tobago, c.
 1890–1896.

-During the mid-19th century right after the British Raj ended, much of the migration that occurred was of pioneering Girmitya indentured workers – mostly Bhojpuri and Awadhi-speaking people from the Bhojpur district of Uttar Pradesh and Bihar to other British colonies under the Indian indenture system.
-The major destinations were Mauritius, Guyana, Trinidad and Tobago, Suriname, other parts of the Caribbean (e.g. Jamaica, Guadeloupe, Martinique, Belize, Barbados, Grenada, Saint Vincent and the Grenadines, Saint Lucia), Fiji, Réunion, Seychelles, Malay Peninsula (e.g. Malaysia and Singapore), East Africa (e.g. Kenya, Somalia, Tanzania, Uganda) and South Africa.
+During the mid-19th century right after the British rule ended, much of the migration that occurred was of pioneering Girmityas indentured workers – mostly Bhojpuri-speaking people from the Bhojpuri region of Bihar and Awadhi-speaking people from the Awadh region of Uttar Pradesh to other British colonies under the Indian indenture system.
+The major destinations were Mauritius, Guyana, Trinidad and Tobago, Suriname, other parts of the Caribbean (e.g. Jamaica, Guadeloupe, Martinique, Belize, Barbados, Grenada, Saint Vincent and the Grenadines, Saint Lucia), Fiji, Réunion, Seychelles, Malay Peninsula (e.g. Malaysia and Singapore), East Africa (e.g. Kenya, Somalia, Tanzania, Uganda) and Natal province of South Africa.

 Gujarati and Sindhi merchants and traders settled in the Arabian Peninsula, Aden, Oman, Bahrain, Dubai, South Africa and East African countries, most of which were ruled by the British.
-The Indian Rupee was the legal currency in many countries of Arabian peninsula.
-Punjabi, Rajasthani, Sindhi, Baloch and Kashmiri Camel drivers were brought to Australia.
+The Indian rupee was the legal currency in many countries of Arabian peninsula.
+Punjabis, Rajasthani, Sindhis, Baloch and Kashmiris Camel drivers were brought to Australia.